Join Spatial Files in Tableau

 Select a join type.

-For more information about each of these types, see Overview of join types.
+For more information about each of these types, see Join Your Data.

 Under Data Source, select a spatial field to join by.
 (Note, Geometry is the default field name for spatial file sources except in SQL Server, where users create field names).
 Spatial fields have a globe icon next to them.